inkibit/holonspace-multiplayer-start-project/README.md

 - Click **Restart** if prompted again - this time it should restart Unity.

 ## Checking we have no errors now
-At this point you should be error free - there are some yellow warning messages in your Console which you can clear using the button on the top of the panel.
+At this point you might be in a random voice demo scene that Oculus chose for us and see pink objects - that's ok.
+But you should be error free - there are some yellow warning messages in your Console which you can clear using the button on the top of the panel.
 If you have any red warning messages, you'll have to fix those before continuing.
 It may be a Unity version or computer issue.

 ![image](https://user-images.githubusercontent.com/1101918/203064590-5d7b9db7-6220-480a-b0c6-12f78b3cf766.png)
 - Close the packages window if it's still open.